 What We Consider “Work”

-Over the holidays a friend and I discussed whether it should take “work” or “hard work” to create a great relationship.
+A friend and I discussed whether it should take “work” or “hard work” to create a great relationship.
 In the ensuing conversation, I discovered the implication that “work” referred to “working out” at the gym, which she did, but only because she knew she needed to.
-For her that was the real “work.”
-On the flip side of the conversation I realized that she loved her job which she was very, very good at.
+For her, that was the real “work.”
+On the flip side of the conversation, I realized that she loved her job which she was very, very good at.
 She didn’t see this as “work,” but as following her passion, even though it often involved long hours.

 Working To Play

 I have been mulling this over all week, and in a totally different context I came across Webster’s definition of a goal: “… an area or object toward which play is directed in order to score.”
 If I go back to the coaching analogy, coaching sports is about teaching athletes to play well in order to score, achieve victory, or stand on the podium.
 Players choose to play for a team so that as a coach, I can push them to excel.
 In practice, we “work” hard in order to “play” better, but again the players choose to join a team, nobody forces them.
 Those of us who have played sports know how hard we can “work” in order to “play” better whether it is practicing golf or training for a marathon.

 Could the same hold true for creating a great relationship?
 What if we thought in terms of creating a great relationship as the object toward which play is directed in order to win the prize.
 There is a choice involved as in all sports, as well as discipline to practice the necessary skills.
 I, personally, believe you have to make a conscious choice about creating a great relationship and then discipline yourself to stick with that choice which involves effort.
 But isn’t that what we do all the time?